Wanniox/FolderLocatorAndMover/README.md

 # FolderLocatorAndMover
 Easily manage folders on multiple drives.
+Created using the Qt framework.